Holland, Michigan: Economy

+Arts and culture

 The city is perhaps best known for its Dutch heritage, which serves not only as a part of the city's cultural identity, but the local economy as well: the Tulip Time Festival in May and various Dutch-themed attractions augment the nearby Lake Michigan shoreline in attracting thousands of tourists annually.
 Over 28% of the population identified as being of Dutch descent.

 The Holland Museum contains exhibits about the city's history.
 Another, the Cappon House Museum, was built in 1874 and is a historic museum that once housed the first mayor of Holland, Dutch immigrant Isaac Cappon.
 The Settlers House Museum, a building that survived the great fire, contains furnishings and relics from the 19th century.

 Holland's downtown is listed in the National Register of Historic Places.
 The "Snowmelt Project" established pipes transporting warm water from the nearby power plant to travel underneath downtown with the purpose of clearing the streets and sidewalks in the downtown area of any snow.

 De Zwaan, an original 250-year-old Dutch windmill, is situated on Windmill Island, a municipal park.
 Its height is 125 ft with 40 ft sails.

 Holland boasts an annual Fiesta, organized by Latin Americans United for Progress, usually on the Saturday closest to May 5 (Cinco de Mayo).
 Holland is also host to the annual Tulipanes Latino Art & Film Festival, which is held to celebrate the Latino contribution to the culture.

-In 2013, Farmer's Insurance named the Holland/Grand Haven Area the most secure mid-sized city in the United States.
-In 2010, Holland was ranked the second healthiest/happiest town in the United States by the Well-being Index.

-In 2006, CNN Money named Holland as one of the top five places to retire.

 Religion

-Holland is known as the "City of Churches."
-There are 170 churches in the greater Holland area, many of which are with the Reformed Church in America and Christian Reformed Church in North America denominations.
+Holland is known as the "City of Churches".
+There are around 140 churches in the greater Holland area, many of which are with the Reformed Church in America and Christian Reformed Church in North America denominations.
 The city is the home to the church that started the trend of the "What Would Jesus Do?" bracelets in 1989.